LB--/events/README.md

 _This library requires that your compiler support C++1z (the C++ standard after C++14)_

 ## Processing vs Reacting
-The difference between processing and reacting is intentional, and so profound that there is no common "listener" class between processors and reactors.
+The difference between processing and reacting is by design - there is no common "listener" class between processors and reactors.
 Processing an event means _only the event should be modified_.
 Trying to change the state of the application during the processing phase is _wrong_ and should never be done.
 Reacting is where the event can no longer be modified, but you are _expected_ to change the state of the application.
-The reasoning behind this is that an event might never move on from the processing phase to the reacting phase, and if you already did something because of the event during the processing phase, there is no way to know that you need to undo it.
+This is because an event might never move on from the processing phase to the reacting phase, and if you already did something because of the event during the processing phase, there is no way to know that you need to undo it.
+Alternatively, the caller may wish that the event be reacted to without processing it first.

-This library tries to enforce the distinction between processing and reacting through const-correctness.
+This library _tries_ to enforce the distinction between processing and reacting through const-correctness, but it's not possible to prevent misuse entirely.
 For processing an event, the event is non-const but the processor is const.
 For reacting to an event, the event is const but the reactor is non-const.
 Additionally, some events' member functions have inversed const-correctness to mirror processing vs reacting (you may be familiar with logical-const vs bitwise-const).
 If you try to use `const_cast`, that's _wrong_, **even if you're going from non-const to const**.
-Beware implicit casts.
+Beware implicit casts - they can bypass the two-phase dichotomy unintentionally.
+It is up to you to not violate the contract.

 ## Order of Execution
 When events are called, the call propagates through the entire class hierarchy.